Training on Optimization of Behavioral and Biobehavioral Interventions

 Topic: Optimization of Behavioral and Biobehavioral Interventions

-Sponsors: Office of Behavioral and Social Science Research (OBSSR) and National Institute on Drug Abuse (NIDA)
+Sponsors: Office of Behavioral and Social Science Research (OBSSR), National Institute on Drug Abuse (NIDA), The William T. Grant Foundation, and The Methodology Center

-Time will be spent in lecture, discussion, and demonstration of software.
+Time will be spent in lecture, discussion, and individual and group exercises.
 The team of instructors and presenters includes both methodologists and intervention scientists.
-One day will include a panel discussion of scientists who have obtained funding for optimization from NIH and who have conducted optimization trials.
+There will be several presentations by investigators who have obtained funding for and conducted optimization trials and a panel discussion featuring these scientists.
+New features of the 2019 training include a self-guided data analysis practicum, dedicated time for networking, and opportunities for individual consultation.

-One year of graduate-level statistics, which should include training through multiple regression, is a prerequisite.
+This training is designed for those at any career level who have a terminal degree and who are planning to pursue, or have pursued, funding to conduct research involving MOST.
+One year of graduate-level statistics, including training through multiple regression, is a prerequisite.
 Some training in the randomized controlled trial (RCT) and experience with development of behavioral or biobehavioral interventions are also needed.

 - practical aspects of conducting optimization trials in varied field settings